bipinpaulbedi/paulBlogSource/src/pages/2019-01-28-microservices-design-pattern/index.md

 * Mono Repository i.e. keep all the services in the same repository
 * Multiple Repositories i.e. keep separate repositories for each of the services

 Majority of microservices evolve over a period of time and it has been observed that based on team and organisation structures derives the strategy adopted for code management.
-Usually, it naturally tends towards multiple repository pattern due to diverse practices followed in an organization among various units.
-This results in poor code reusability but also provides clear boundaries of ownership.
-The problem of reusability can be resolved by implementing a re-usable package, e.g. nugets for .net or npm for node etc. As the number of services grows it becomes difficult to debug and cross teams development.
+Usually, it naturally tends towards multiple repository pattern due to diverse practices followed in an organisation among various units.
+This results in poor code re-usability but also provides clear boundaries of ownership.
+The problem of re-usability can be resolved by implementing a re-usable package, e.g. nugets for .net or npm for node etc. As the number of services grows it becomes difficult to debug and cross teams development.
 Moreover, overall platform knowledge becomes fragmented and abstract due to focused development teams.

-For a larger project, it is recommended to use Mono repository with clear segregation of domain functionality and shared core reusability.
-This brings standardization in development style and practices.
+For a larger project, it is recommended to use Mono repository with clear segregation of domain functionality and shared core re-usability.
+This brings standardisation in development style and practices.
 It provides better integration capabilities and debugging at the cost of a larger code base.
 Most programming framework provides a modular development approach where we can leverage best of both worlds of mono repo for development and multi repo for build and release.

 **Law of separation of concern**

 The most common dilemma that microservice bring into an architects plate is regarding granularity of functionality.
 As per recommended practice, the domain driven development leads to correct size of bounded context which is articulated based on various business activities and influence.
 Usually, in the real world, it has been noticed that business units are generated based on software boundaries.
 Nevertheless using microservices does not imply less code, rather it focuses on maintainability and scalability.
 If you are planning to create a microservice for each functionality then it is definitely planning for disaster.
-Though segregations shall be based on the business domain but under special scenarios it is absolutely fine to deviate and create a separate service based on technical feature, e.g. email service, notification service etc.
+Though segregation shall be based on the business domain but under special scenarios it is absolutely fine to deviate and create a separate service based on technical feature, e.g. email service, notification service etc.

 The mutual independence across multiple microservices is the core principle behind this architecture.
 Each service shall ideally implement its own data persistence and caching capabilities.
 The owner service defines the strategy to create, manipulate and consume service.
 The external services should not be entertaining data access directly but shall only pass through owner service interfaces only.